twobin/react-lazyload/README.md

 # Note

 This project is now currently maintained by
-@ameerthehacker, please react out to him on any issues or help.
+@ameerthehacker, please reach out to him on any issues or help.

 ----